ks1rxn/SpaceHackathon/README.md

 It's not a finished game.
 It is a prototype.
 Codebase of this project looks a little messy.
 Development was started without any particular idea of how it should look ultimately.
-Right after publishing gameplay prototype on Google Play development was being stopped.
+Right after publishing gameplay prototype on Google Play development was stopped.

-Now it is used for experiments in program architecture.
+Now project is used for experiments in program architecture.
 It is still WIP.

 ## Current architecture state.